hindu-comm/mail_stream_advaita-l/2017/06/.ai_do_not_know-_is_/69__Praveen_R._Bhat.md

 > in samAdhi alone gives aparOksha jnAna ( which destroys the bhAvarUpa
 > ajnAna inherent in sushUpti as well)
 >
-​I've no issues with either​ of the vivaraNa or bhAmati prakriyAs.
+I've no issues with either of the vivaraNa or bhAmati prakriyAs.
 I could easily reconcile them as what is aparokSha, it is parokShavat and hence called parokSha.